Maksim Saburov: First Deputy Premier

 Saburov became First Deputy Premier in 1955.
 As the First Deputy Premier of the Soviet Union, Saburov agreed with Khrushchev that Soviet economic production would surpass that of the United States, saying at a Moscow embassy party that "the Soviet Union will draw even with the U.S. in the foreseeable future".
 Saburov was also responsible for using hard figures rather than percentages in the Five-Year Plan for the first time, giving the plan more meaning for experts.

 Saburov, however, belonged more to the faction headed by Georgy Malenkov than to Khrushchev himself, and Malenkov was declining in power, being replaced in February 1955 by the rising Nikolai Bulganin as Chairman of Sovmin.

+During preparations for the 20th Party Congress (1956), where Khrushchev planned to denounce Stalin, it was the position of Lazar Kaganovich, Vyacheslav Molotov and Kliment Voroshilov that the "greatness" of Stalin had to be stressed in spite of the purges.
+Saburov disagreed (as did Anastas Mikoyan) and stated: "If all this is true, it cannot be pardoned."

 Anti-Party Group

-In 1957, a failed attempt to depose Khrushchev was run by Malenkov, Lazar Kaganovich and Vyacheslav Molotov, known as the Anti-Party Group.
+In 1957, a failed attempt to depose Khrushchev was run by Malenkov, Kaganovich and Molotov, known as the Anti-Party Group.
 Saburov, being a friend of Malenkov, was implicated in the coup attempt and removed from his position as First Deputy Premier.
 Malenkov, in this period was condemned as "loathsome", thus also bringing Saburov into the purge.

 Saburov recanted, saying that "It is well known, comrades, that I made a mistake in June 1957 by displaying political instability in the struggle of the Central Committee of the Soviet CP against the anti-Party group."
 Saburov worked as Deputy Chairman of Comecon for a short period of time afterwards, before moving to a factory in Syzran, which he managed until his retirement in 1966.